 You can stay in your wicked rut received from childhood, the devil, your parents, tradition, religious training, or worldly education.
 Or you can eagerly desire the sincere milk of the word that you may grow thereby (I Pet 2:1-3).
 Wise men and great men say, “I thought on my ways, and turned my feet unto thy testimonies” (Ps 119:59).

 Do you delight in understanding?
-Or do you delight in discovering your own heart?
-See the comments on 18:2.
-If you think your heart has even an ounce of light and wisdom, you will harden your face against godly instruction.
-God does not grant your heart even one ounce (Is 8:20; Jer 17:9).
-Wise men will hear and change (Pr 4:26; 8:33; 11:5; 23:19).
+Or rather to discover your own heart?
+Solomon warned against this folly (Pr 18:2).
+If you think your heart already has any light and wisdom, you will harden your face against godly instruction.
+God does not grant your heart any at all (Is 8:20; Jer 17:9).
+Wise men will hear, learn, and change (Pr 4:26; 8:33; 11:5; 23:19).

 Some hearers do not harden their faces; they nod up-and-down in agreement; they tell the pastor it was a good sermon.
 They lie with their lips and their handshakes (Ps 144:8,11).
 But their hearts are hard and far away during the teaching and when they get home.
 How are they detected?
 Their lives are fruitless shells of hypocrisy.
 Their joy is gray death.

 Jesus told of a father who told his two sons to work in the vineyard (Matt 21:28-32).
 One son said he would not, but later repented and went and worked anyway.
 The other son respectfully said he would, but he did not.
 Which one pleased his father?
 Consider it.
 If a wicked man will hear and turn from his wickedness, he shall live (Ezek 18:27-28).